bit101/quicksettings/README.md

     settings.setWidth(w);

 You can also, of course, set the width in the CSS if you want.
 But this allows for dynamic width setting, or having multiple panels with different widths.
+If you want to size the panel to exactly fit some certain content, add 20px to the content size.
+For example, if you've added an element using `addElement` and that element is 300px wide, say `setWidth(320)` and it should fit just fine.

 Add the library in a script tag, or via require.js.